alodavi/finch-simple-app/README.md

 - Fix logging
 - Deploy to Heroku
-- Add example with database
+- Add test for example with database
-- Add autoformatting with scalafmt